 Girl’s got moves!
 What song played at the Tate Museum has made the 8-year-old Miss Cicely Alexander groove like this?
 The butterflies seem to be enjoying the tunes too!

-You can also sign up to our newsletters to receive these updates!
+You can also sign up to our newsletters to receive updates!